opengauss-mirror/docs/content/en/docs/Developerguide/overview-44.md

 # Overview<a name="EN-US_TOPIC_0300593882"></a>

-DeepSQL is an enhancement to openGauss DB4AI.
+DeepSQL is an enhancement to openGauss DB4AI, allowing data analysts or developers who are familiar with MADLib to easily migrate data to openGauss.
 DeepSQL encapsulates common machine learning algorithms into SQL statements and supports more than 60 general algorithms, including regression algorithms \(such as linear regression, logistic regression, and random forest\), classification algorithms \(such as KNN\), and clustering algorithms \(such as K-means\).
 In addition to basic machine learning algorithms, graph-related algorithms are also included, such as algorithms about the shortest path and graph diameter.
 Also, it supports data processing \(such as PCA\), sparse vectors, common statistical algorithms \(such as covariance and Pearson coefficient calculation\), training set and test set segmentation, and cross validation.

 **Table  1**  Supported machine learning algorithms: regression algorithms